joshnesbitt/talks/readme.md

 _22nd July, 2014_

-A recap on the first year of the Hey! events as well as an announcement about what to expect surrounding the new format.
+A recap on the first year of the Hey! events as well as an announcement about what to expect surrounding the new Lecture format.

 * [Slides](https://github.com/joshnesbitt/talks/raw/master/talks/hey-stac-refreshed.pdf)
 * [Info](http://hey.wearestac.com/talks/hey-stac-refreshed)